octo-technology/Xcode-formatter/README.md

 You can see this name in the Applications/ directory (or your custom Xcode installation directory).

-Why this ?
-This name is used to find currently opened Xcode files (in appleScript).
+Be carefull if you have multiple instances of Xcode on your mac, ensure as well that project's one is actually named "Xcode" !

-If you have multiple instances of Xcode on your mac, ensure that project's one is named "Xcode".
-Or you can change this name in the CodeFormatter/Uncrustify\_opened\_Xcode\_sources.workflow appleScript.
+(Why this ?
+This name is used to find currently opened Xcode files.
+See CodeFormatter/Uncrustify\_opened\_Xcode\_sources.workflow appleScript).

 ### Install the automator service Uncrustify\_opened\_Xcode\_sources.workflow